-These activities are relatively low impacts but can still affect the foreshore condition.
+These activities are relatively low impact but can still affect the foreshore condition.
 If foreshore users create informal access tracks through the vegetation to access the foreshore and beach, this can lead to a loss of vegetation, destabilisation of the sand or soil which may lead to erosion and dune destabilisation, and it could also contribute to habitat loss and destruction.
 Activities such as bird watching, water sports and fishing will have similar impacts on the foreshore in relation to access.
-Dumping of fishing nets or waste may also occur.
+Dumping of fishing nets or waste may also occur, affecting the visual amenity.